DigiCert KnowledgeBase - Technical Support-hero

 How does the MPIC process work?

 To begin, DigiCert performs its standard validation check from our primary network.
-This check is then repeated six times from additional remote locations, each on different networks and in different geographical regions.
-Four of six remote network locations must corroborate the details obtained via the primary network for domain control to be verified, for CAA checks to pass, and for a certificate to be issued.
+This check is then repeated from additional remote locations, each on different networks and in different geographical regions.
+The table below outlines the number of corroborations required for domain control to be verified, for CAA checks to pass, and for a certificate to be issued.

 Domain control validation (DCV)